jajoho/Calculate-Interest-GrandTotal-Plugin/README.md

 ### Hot to install and use it?

-1. Dowload the [latest release](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/releases), unzip the file, and move `CalculateInterest.grandtotalplugin` to `~/Library/Application Support/com.mediaatelier.GrandTotal3/Plugins/`.
+1. Dowload the [latest release](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/releases) of this plugin, unzip the file, and move `CalculateInterest.grandtotalplugin` to `~/Library/Application Support/com.mediaatelier.GrandTotal3/Plugins/`.
 2. Open GrandTotal, create a new document or add a line item to an existing document.
 3. Click on the wheeel icon and on `Calculate interest`.
 4. Enter your own values (if your own interest rate is specified, it will overwrite the interest rate above the prime rate).